newrelic/nri-postgresql/README.md

 ## Testing

-To run the tests execute:
+To run the unit tests execute:

 ```bash
 $ make test